Apri1221/tazama-fds/README.md

-Aha!
-So when building from source, you don't have the nats-relay-plugin package (because it's private).
-But you actually CAN build from source if you manually install the plugin first!
+So when building from source, we don't have the nats-relay-plugin package (because it's private).
+But we actually CAN build from source if we manually install the plugin first!

 Let me show you: